History of the Rutgers Research Council

 Research Council Awards

 The Rutgers Research Council is administered under the auspices of the Office of the Executive Vice President for Academic Affairs.
-It will make funding for 2022-2023 available through five separate award programs: the Individual Fulcrum Awards Program, the Social and Racial Justice Awards Program, the Collaborative Multidisciplinary Awards Program, the Subvention Program for the Publication of Scholarly Books, and the Manuscript Review Award.
+It will make funding for 2022-2023 available through six separate award programs: the Individual Fulcrum Awards Program, the Social and Racial Justice Awards Program, the Collaborative Multidisciplinary Awards Program, the Subvention Program for the Publication of Scholarly Books, the Manuscript Review Award, and the Climate Action Awards.